 Muser was one of the best defensive first baseman in baseball, and was tremendous as a late-inning replacement for Dick Allen.
 He was an earlier version of Mike Squires, if you will.
 Romo helped stabilize a young White Sox bullpen, with an ERA of 3.33 and six saves in two years with the team, primarily spent as a middle relief man.

-Needing outfield help, White Sox GM Roland Hemond sent two prospects to the Dodgers for the speedy Rudy Law.
-Law would smash the team’s stolen base record in 1983, swiping 77 bases.
-His career on the South Side wasn’t long, but it was memorable, as he supplied speed and defense to the 1983 Western Division champions.
+Needing outfield help, White Sox GM Roland Hemond sends two prospects to the Dodgers for the speedy Rudy Law.
+Law would smash the team’s stolen base record in 1983, swiping 77 bases, and added 20 doubles, seven triples and a .283 batting average.
+His career on the South Side lasted just four years, but it was memorable, as he supplied speed and defense to the 1983 Western Division champions.
 In his four years with the Sox, Rudy stole 171 bases.

-Seeking another power bat to hit behind Frank Thomas and Robin Ventura, and not being able to close a deal with free agent Mark McGwire, White Sox GM Ron Schueler dealt outfielder Sammy Sosa and pitcher Ken Patterson to the Cubs for outfielder/DH George Bell.
-Bell had 112 RBIs in 1992 and was solid in 1993, but outbursts during the 1993 ALCS over playing time sealed his fate, and he soon was gone from the organization.
+Seeking another power bat to hit behind Frank Thomas and Robin Ventura, and not being able to close a deal with free agent Mark McGwire, White Sox GM Ron Schueler deals outfielder Sammy Sosa and pitcher Ken Patterson to the Cubs for outfielder/DH George Bell.
+Bell would have 112 RBIs in 1992 and was solid in 1993, but outbursts during the 1993 ALCS over playing time sealed his fate, and he soon was gone from the organization.